 5. Inability to close or open the mouth completely also called lockjaw

 6. Change in fit between upper and lower teeth

-Per the National Institute of Health TMJ may affect more than 10 millions unto 35 million Americans, women are more prone to this disorder.
+Per the National Institute of Health, TMJ may affect more than 10 million unto 35 million Americans, women are more prone to this disorder.

 There are some home remedies you can try to treat Temporomandibular joint disorders before you see your dentist:

-Warmth is an amazing muscle relaxant, use a heat pad or hot water bottle to your affected jaw.
-This will ease the pain of jaw, neck, and shoulder muscles.
-Make sure your heati ng pad is not too hot as it may burn your skin.
+Warmth is an amazing muscle relaxant, use a heating pad or hot water bottle to your affected jaw.
+This will ease the pain of the jaw, neck, and shoulder muscles.
+Make sure your heating pad is not too hot as it may burn your skin.

 Ice packs can also help you relieve pain in your jaw.
 Try alternating hot and cold treatments to combat muscle stiffness and pain, use your heating pad for 20 minutes followed by an ice pack for 10 minutes.
 Keep switching between the two until you get relief.